voltrevo/ValueScript/README.md

 <details>
 <summary>Eliminate mutation bugs</summary>

+Mutating things across your program is frequently intended, but it's also frequently unintended, causing bugs.

 This is why you are usually encouraged not to mutate function arguments, among other things.
 Sometimes you'll see workaround like `const a = [...b];`.
 In ValueScript, just write it the natural way.
 </details>

 <details>
 <summary>`const` means what you think it does</summary>

 Ever felt weird about using `const` in situations like this?

 ```ts